LITTER & PLASTIC POLITICS

 the infrastructures ready is suicide politics - the way of the

 provided on a free basis as a public information service. copyright © Cleaner

 Oceans Foundation Ltd (COFL) (Company

 Studios, BN271RF, United Kingdom.

-a company without share capital.
+a not for profit company without share capital.